Skip to main content

 • grinding

-The grinding aspect of the game has received mixed reviews, with many players finding it tedious and repetitive, particularly after the initial hours of gameplay.
-While some appreciate the resource gathering and crafting mechanics, others feel that the constant need to farm materials and complete similar side quests detracts from the overall experience, leading to a sense of monotony.
-Overall, players suggest that the game can be enjoyable for those who embrace grinding, but it may become a chore for others seeking a more varied gameplay experience.
+The grinding aspect of the game has received mixed reviews, with many players finding it tedious and repetitive, particularly in resource gathering and side quests.
+While some enjoy the challenge of taming beasts and upgrading skills, others feel that the excessive grinding detracts from the overall enjoyment, leading to a sense of monotony as the game progresses.
+Overall, players agree that while the game can be fun initially, it often becomes a grind that tests patience.

 • “It's not grindy survival like some of the survival sims out there; rather, it's just a nice consistent challenge with strategic thinking.”

-• “Weapon upgrades aren't too grindy, are effective and visual, which makes it satisfying.”
+• “Weapon upgrades aren't too grindy; they are effective and visual, which makes it satisfying.”

 • “Has a good pace on leveling up, gathering materials, and it's not too grindy.
 The only problem I ever encountered with grinding for hides was to find badgers, but I was most likely in the wrong place for it.”